ComicVertigo80/about/README.md

 And we get to make space for it every single day.

-She hopes you find not only space for your story to share, but also peace and joy,too.
+She hopes you find not only space for your story to share, but also peace and joy, too.